pyagmail/pyagmail/README.md

 # pyagmail
 A python script that use gmail and csv file to send email to lists

+## Usage

+Works with python 2.7, not tested with python3.

+The scripts require some pyton packages (pip install package-name):

+- yagmail (and dependencies)
+- keyring (and dependencies, if not work use keyring.alt)
+- time (and dependencies)

+### Srart the script

+Firt thing to do is edit the file config.py:

 ## To remember

 - Configuring keyring